pulumi/pulumi-hugo/themes/default/content/docs/tutorials/kubernetes/aks.md

     Resources:
         + 10 to create
+    ```

     {{% notes type="info" %}}
-Due to an issue in the Azure AD Terraform Provider (https://github.com/hashicorp/terraform-provider-azuread/issues/4), the creation of an Azure Service Principal, which is needed to create the Kubernetes cluster (see __main__.py), is delayed and may not be available when the cluster is created.
-Because of this delay, if you get a Service Principal not found error, run `pulumi up` again and it should successfully complete.
+Due to an <a href="https://github.com/hashicorp/terraform-provider-azuread/issues/4" >issue</a> in the Azure AD Terraform Provider, the
+creation of an Azure Service Principal, which is needed to create the Kubernetes cluster (see __main__.py), is delayed and may not
+be available when the cluster is created.
+Because of this delay, if you get a Service Principal not found error, run `pulumi up`
+again and it should successfully complete.